darioperez/critical-hit-portfolio-2021-refresh/content/projects/es-rhombus.md

 Europe Shuttle is proud of the quality of their service so they completely revamped their backoffice and business model to match that excellence and Rhombus was the first step on their roadmap.

-Rhombus is the core at Europe Shuttle operation and we help them to create a strategy that allowed them to settle the foundations of a long lasting and reliable platform that is not only used by them but also provided as a white labeled SaaS for reservation, dispatching and fleet management for transfer companies.
+Rhombus is the core at Europe Shuttle operation and I help them to create a strategy that allowed them to settle the foundations of a long lasting and reliable platform that is not only used by them but also provided as a white labeled SaaS for reservation, dispatching and fleet management for transfer companies.

-We also mentored their in-house team of developers and designers on the early stages of the development process, providing them with guidance in IT infrastructure, tech stack, UX and development.
+I also mentored their in-house team of developers and designers on the early stages of the development process, providing them with guidance in IT infrastructure, tech stack, UX and development.

-The foundations we helped them to build have allowed them to seamlessly integrate 3rd party services and new features and products to the mix leveragin their potential and growth goals.
+The foundations I helped them to build have allowed them to seamlessly integrate 3rd party services and new features and products to the mix leveragin their potential and growth goals.

 </div>

 <div class="ch-project__outcome section">

-We created an identity for Rhombus, their new backoffice.
+I created an identity for Rhombus, their new backoffice.

 <img class="mb-6" src="/projects-assets/es-rhombus/Rhombus - Logo Layouts.png" />
 <img class="mb-6" src="/projects-assets/es-rhombus/Rhombus - Brand Colors.png" />